hustlebair/monolume/src/content/blog/n8n-future.md

 - **Automated optimization** using AI to improve workflow performance
 - **Collaborative AI development** with version control and team features

 But here's the key: you don't have to wait for these features.
-The open-source model means you can build them yourself or leverage community contributions today.
+The source-available model means you can build them yourself or leverage community contributions today.

 ## The Choice is Clear